Empathic Prompting: Non-Verbal Context Integration for Multimodal LLM Conversations: Experimental Study and Results

 From a technical standpoint, the prompt instructs the Large Language Model to fuse two real-time data streams: the user's textual input and affective computing data (i.e., valence, arousal, and discrete emotion) captured via Noldus FaceReader.
 The response generation logic is operationalized as a sequential process rooted in the psychological technique of active listening \cite{xiao2020if}.
 First, the agent must semantically validate the user's expressed feelings.
 Subsequently, it leverages the affective data to dynamically modulate its response's tone, pace, and depth.
 A core component of this design is the protocol for managing incongruence between verbal sentiment and non-verbal facial expressions.
 When a discrepancy is detected, the agent is prompted to frame its observation not as a correction but as a gentle, exploratory question.
 This approach is intentionally non-confrontational and serves as a psychological catalyst for deeper self-reflection.
 Finally, the architecture incorporates strict technical and ethical guardrails, including behavioral constraints to prevent unsolicited advice and a critical safety clause.
 These elements enforce the agent's non-therapeutic boundaries and ensure responsible handling of potential user distress.

-In designing this prompt, we adopted best practices from prompt engineering scientific literature.
-In particular, we combined structured task decomposition, in-context few-shot learning, emotion theory grounding, and ethical safety scaffolding~\cite{schulhoff2024prompt,SurveyPrompting2024,priyadarshana2024prompt}: (i) \textbf{(Structured Role and Decomposition)} Clearly defining the llm role (supportive, non-judgmental) and breaking the task into numbered steps reflects effective task decomposition strategies shown to improve performance on complex instructions~\citep{Khot2022Decomposed}; (ii) \textbf{(Few-Shot In-Context Examples)} The inclusion of five exemplars illustrating congruent and incongruent emotional responses leverages few-shot in-context learning, a known technique to steer conditional LLM behavior~\citep{Wei2022Emergent,ma2025context}; (iii) \textbf{(Emotion Theory Grounding)} Using valence and arousal to modulate tone aligns with the theoretical \emph{Circumplex Model of Affect}, which represents emotions along these two primary dimensions~\citep{arjmand2024empathic}; (iv) \textbf{(Safety and Ethical Guardrails)} Integrating a clear ``critical rule'' for crisis response follows ethical prompt-engineering recommendations to prioritize user safety and avoid unsupervised therapeutic advice~\citep{SurveyPrompting2024}.
+In designing this prompt, we adopted best practices from prompt engineering scientific literature~\cite{schulhoff2024prompt,SurveyPrompting2024,priyadarshana2024prompt}, combining the following modules: \begin{itemize} \item Structured Role and Decomposition, to clearly define the LLM role (supportive, non-judgmental) and breaking the task into numbered steps reflects effective task decomposition strategies shown to improve performance on complex instructions~\citep{Khot2022Decomposed}; \item Few-Shot In-Context Examples, which amounts to five exemplars illustrating congruent and incongruent emotional responses leverages few-shot in-context learning, a known technique to steer conditional LLM behavior~\citep{Wei2022Emergent,ma2025context}; \item Emotion Theory Grounding, using valence and arousal to modulate tone aligns with the theoretical \emph{Circumplex Model of Affect}, which represents emotions along these two primary dimensions~\citep{arjmand2024empathic}; (iv) \item Safety and Ethical Guardrails, integrating a clear ``critical rule'' for crisis response follows ethical prompt-engineering recommendations to prioritize user safety and avoid unsupervised therapeutic advice~\citep{SurveyPrompting2024}. \end{itemize}